 Secondly – and I have no data on this, it’s just my experience in speaking with a number of people on both sides of the table – there seem to be two archetypes of managers:

 - A “Haggler” Manager: Those who expect a candidate to negotiate, so they purposefully low-ball the first offer to account for it, to give the candidate the positive feeling of successfully negotiating.
 They wouldn’t want the candidate to negotiate without offering being able to offer them something, and assume that the candidate ‘knows the deal’ about the process.

 - A “Fighting for You” Manager: Those who believe a manager’s job is to fight for the best offer for the candidate, get it, and then tell the candidate that they did so. are the ‘I won’t make you pantomime through a process if you don’t have to.’
 These folks take no pleasure in the art of haggling, so they don’t want to ‘insult’ others by making them go through it.

-Conversely, when a candidate who appreciates a Haggler manager, comes face to face with a them, they do feel satisfied by the process.
-Meanwhile a candidate who appreciates a Fighting For You Manager and negotiates with one of them, they feel taken care of.
+Conversely, when a candidate who appreciates a Haggler Manager, comes face to face with them, they do feel satisfied by the process.
+Meanwhile, a candidate who appreciates a Fighting For You Manager and negotiates with one of them, they feel taken care of.

 I think it’s helpful for managers to signal strongly throughout the interview with language that open to negotiation or if they intend to make the first offer, the best offer.
 If you’re a candidate doing research on an organization, it’s helpful to ask “What was the negotiation process like?” when dong informational interviews – to get a sense of what a manager’s style is.